 Most of us aren’t lucky enough to have the necessary amount of funds on hand to buy a home outright, so we must turn to a bank or mortgage lender for financing.

-Purchase Money Mortgages Are Easier to Qualify For
+Purchase Money Mortgage Loans Are Easier to Qualify For

-The good thing about home purchase loans is that they generally come with the most flexible mortgage underwriting guidelines.
+The good thing about home purchase loans is that they generally come with the most flexible mortgage underwriting guidelines relative to refinance loans.

 In other words, you’ll be able to borrow the most amount of money at the highest loan-to-value ratio (LTV ratio) if the purpose of the loan is a home purchase.

-For example, the FHA allows home purchase financing with as little as 3.5% down, and specialty programs such as Fannie Mae’s Homepath only require 3% down, with gifts or grants permitted to cover the down payment.
+For example, the FHA allows home purchase financing with as little as 3.5% down, and specialty programs such as Fannie Mae’s HomeReady program only require 3% down, with gifts or grants permitted to cover the small down payment.

 At the same time, the credit score requirement for a purchase money mortgage will likely be the lowest out there.